Theology Issues Links

 Another one of the most pernicious doctrines in Christian theology is the teaching that we can and should have a "personal" relationship with Jesus.
 Not only does this idea not find support in what Jesus said, but it makes a mockery of the human experience, and it makes a mockery of God by making him a very strange individual indeed!

-Who would settle for another "personal" relationship if the other person never met you, never touched or hugged you, never spoke to you in person or even over something like the telephone?
-Wouldn't we rightfully laugh with scorn at such a relationship being called personal?
+Who would settle for another "personal" relationship if the other person never met you, never touched or hugged you, never sent you a birthday card, never spoke to you in person or even over something like the telephone or with email?
+Wouldn't we rightfully laugh with scorn at such a relationship being called "personal"?

 Isn't the idea of the creator of the universe selecting YOU to have a personal relationship with, in the face of NOT having a personal relationship with most other humans, an arrogant one?
-What is it that makes YOU so special against most others?
+Aren't you really being an egotist and being pretentious?
+Please tell me what it is that makes YOU so special against most others, including me?

 Secondly, why is that "personal" relationship so limited and minimal?
 Why is it only in the nature of a psychological coping mechanism instead of being more tangible to the point of delivering material benefits such as significant help with life's challenges, problems, needs, desires; and mental and physical health benefits such as healing and security?

-Instead, didn't Jesus point our attention in another direction?
+Instead, didn't Jesus point our attention in another direction for our relationships?
 His words are, "By this will all men know that you are my disciples, that you love one another" and "If you have done it unto one of the least of my brothers, you have done it unto me."

 Jesus came to this earth to manifest an adequate demonstration that there is a God worthy of the term, not to establish some kind of relationship that is no better than having an imaginary friend.